Explosiontime202/CSCG-25-Writeups/kellerspeicher.md

 An even better option, is to use memory safe languages like Rust.

-TL;DR: As always with `C`: Memory safety management.
+TL;DR: As always with C: Memory safety management is the key.

 ## Exploit - Script